DataDog/hiring-engineers/answers.md

 ### Collecting Metrics: ###
 Tags give you a way to distinguish between hosts.
 First we to adapt the Agent configuration file.
 We can set up datadog by configuring datadog.yaml.
+It can be found her \etc\datadog-agent\datadog.yaml

 Once inside the file you can modify the the tag section.
 Here is an example of mine:

 ![picture](./img/1.png)